dsaidgovsg/terraform-modules/modules/nexus/README.md

 By default, Nexus will be configured to write to `/opt/sonatype/sonatype-work`, which the Terraform module will create as a separate EBS volume that will be mounted onto the Nexus EC2 instance.
-This will ensure that the data from Prometheus is never lost when respawning the EC2 instance.
+This will ensure that the data from Nexus is never lost when respawning the EC2 instance.

 ## Integration with other modules